GandalfPotter/marsxplrguide/README.md

 the only option for joining games is direct connect, so you need an ip address and a port number to join an active hosted game.<br>
 <br>
 again, as the master servers are shut down, you must port forward all games manually.<br>
-you can do this by adding the udp and tcp port 2500 to your routers port forwarding settings,<br>
+you can do this by adding port 2500 tcp to your routers port forwarding settings,<br>
-or you can enter 2500 udp/tcp into a portmapping software like [upnp portmapper](https://sourceforge.net/projects/upnp-portmapper/)<br>
+or you can enter 2500 tcp into a portmapping software like [upnp portmapper](https://sourceforge.net/projects/upnp-portmapper/)<br>
 <br>
 ## conclusion<br>
-mars xplr is definitely not as alive as it once was, but it is not lost forever.<br>
+mars xplr is definitely not very lively as it once was, but it is not lost forever.<br>
 its still possible to relive the nostalgia, with some work.<br>
 <br>
 if you have anything you would like to add/change in this guide, please make a pull request.<br>